 How to apply and register

 Many new students do not yet know what they want to study.
 To help them figure out a plan of action, UFV offers Educational Advising services.
 Advisors help students, prospective students and their families in formulating educational plans, understanding institutional policies and procedures, and accessing services designed to increase their success.
-Make an appointment here.
+Make an appointment with an advisor now.

 Cost of education at UFV